-In general, BG prefers to extract specimens here to maximize the likelihood of meeting our quality metrics.
+In general, we prefer to extract specimens in the BG Lab to maximize the likelihood of meeting our quality metrics.
 However, for certain methodologies, extracted DNA from a validated specimen type may be sent when the originating specimen is an appropriate sample type for a test.
 The origin of the extracted DNA should be noted on the requisition.
-Please note Global Metabolomics, biochemical/enzymatic analyses, FISH analysis, and chromosome analysis cannot be performed on extracted DNA.
+Please note Global MAPS®, biochemical/enzymatic analyses, FISH analysis, and chromosome analysis cannot be performed on extracted DNA.
 In addition, prenatal testing on extracted DNA needs to be discussed with one of our genetic counselors prior to sending the sample.

 How do I add on testing to an existing sample?

 You can submit your request by completing and returning a Test Revision Authorization Form, including billing information.
-BG will assess if adequate specimen remains and if so, the add-on testing will be initiated.
-If the adequate specimen does not remain, BG will issue a cancellation memo.
+We will assess if adequate specimen remains and if so, the add-on testing will be initiated.
+If the adequate specimen does not remain, we will issue a cancellation memo.
 Further information regarding test additions can be found here.